JekTheCoder/JekTheCoder/README.md

-# Hi 👋 My name is Jeshua Hinostroza
+# Hello 👋 I am Jeshua Hinostroza

 I am a FullStack Developer who likes to learn new technologies and languages, it feels like getting a new toy.
 One day I am creating websites, the other day I am CLI, game, or any other challenge, I pursue what brings me joy.